This chapter will cover my (our) various activities from age about 37 to 47.

 Back at home, a little later, we noticed that the local college would be running an evening course called "Italian for Pleasure" - we enrolled.

-I think that it was an Wednesday evenings and was run by an Italian lady named Liana (who had learnt her English as a nurse in Glasgow!).
+It was an Wednesday evenings at Shephallbury and was run by an Italian lady named Liana (who had learnt her English as a nurse in Glasgow!).

 There were about a dozen pupils, mostly OK and some still friends.

 We enjoyed the lessons and there was no homework - we went for several years.

 We invested in two further BBC publications that came out in the following years - Buongiorno Italia (had a cassette and also TV programs), then L'Italia dal Vivo (cassette only, and much harder).

 Liana eventually married and moved away - she was replaced by Alessandra Nichol (an Italian lady married to an Englishman).

 Alessandra was very nice, but was a proper language teacher and actually gave us homework.

 We resented this at first, but it was the right thing to do and we went from strength to strength, finally passing our GSCE exams with A* grades in 1994.